Apple Music is a subscription-based music streaming service.

 - PC - Update to and launch the latest version of iTunes

-- Android - Download the beta on Google Play and launch the app
+- Android - Download the app on Google Play and launch the app

 - Sonos - Download and launch the Sonos app